 A contingency fee arrangement is one that pays the attorney a percentage of what you recover.
 You may have heard some variation of the saying, “we don’t get paid unless you get paid.”
-The percentage varies, but it is often 35 – 40% of the total recovery.
+We use a sliding scale, that ranges from 33 and 1/3 – 40% of the total recovery.
 Employment cases also offer a fee-shifting contingency where the attorney is paid by the employer at the end of the case.
 The Madison Law, PLLC contingency fee agreement allows us to recover the larger of the two amounts – either 40% of the total recovery, or the attorney fees paid by the defendant.
 Under this arrangement clients may end up paying a lot more than they would if paying an hourly or flat rate.
-However, we understand that this type of arrangement may be preferred or the only option for some of our clients.
+We have specific criteria to determine if a client’s case will qualify for representation under a pure contingency-fee agreement.

 Even if your case meets most or all of the above descriptions, it does not guarantee that we will offer a contingency-fee retainer agreement.
 It also depends on our firm’s availability and current caseload.

-We require a deposit of $5,000 to retain the firm at our hourly rate.
+We require a deposit of $6,000 to retain the firm at our hourly rate.
 The firm will put these funds into a trust account where it will remain yours until work is performed.
-The attorney will bill against the retainer at an hourly rate.
-Once the retainer drops below $2,500, you will be required to replenish the retainer until the representation ends.
+Once the retainer drops below $3,000, you will be required to replenish the retainer until the representation ends.
 Any money remaining in the trust account at the end of the representation will be returned to you.
-You may end the representation at any time and for any reason.
-The firm will provide you with monthly invoices detailing the work performed and any funds withdrawn.